Long Term Fallout Facebook Security Blunders

 7 Long Term Fallouts from Facebook Security Blunders

-- An indicator for a coming bear market is the number of companies using data miners like Cambridge Analytica, which took $95 BN off Facebook’s market value overnight (with an assist from FB).
+- An indicator for a coming bear market is the number of companies using data miners like Cambridge Analytica (or its successor entities like Emerdata), which took $95 BN off Facebook’s market value overnight (with an assist from FB).

-- Savvy investors will find out if a public company has hired regulator bait like Cambridge Analytica, and then short the stock big time (it’s only a matter of time before they infringe something).
+- Savvy investors will find out if a public company has hired regulator bait like these, and then short the stock big time (it’s only a matter of time before they infringe something).

 - Third party data sucking apps developers will find the digital world a tad harder.